About Growing Marijuana Outdoors

 If there is quality soil in your garden already, good!

-But if you are unsure, buy some quality Flower soil.
+But if you are unsure, buy good potting mix.
 That will increase your results.
 To make it even better, mix some perlite (little clay pebbles) into it.

 Fill your pot with the same soil as you plant already used in its little “Baby pot”.